1. Strategic Positioning & Insight

 Even the name reflects this thinking.
 It comes from two words: “Zero” and “Rodha” (Sanskrit for barrier).
 The promise was clear from day one:

 Make investing simple, affordable, and open to everyone.
+Their core insight was straightforward:

 Retail investors weren’t participating because the system was expensive, complicated, and full of jargon.
 If someonefi built a platform that removed these pain points, a large audience would finally enter the market.